Manikranth/Notes/Dockers/Notes.md

   Docker network **
   ---------------
-  When you createing the container you basssically connecting to the docker default newtork called "bridge".
+  When you createing the container you basssically connecting to the docker default newtork called **bridge**.
 Thought the NAT firewell (bacealy - docker demon configraing the host IP so that you container can go into the neetwork and back)

                           NETWORK ID          NAME                DRIVER              SCOPE